leonchen/distributed-dispather/README.md

 # distributed-dispather
-protocol of a distributed dispather implement, using consistant hashing and client heartbeat
+prototype of a distributed dispather implementation, using consistant hashing and client heartbeat